 How do I add my stride length to my Fitbit account?

-- Tap the Today tab , and tap your profile picture.
+- Tap the Today tab , and then tap Exercise days.

 - Adjust your stride length.

-- From the fitbit.com dashboard, click the gear icon > Settings.
+- From the fitbit.com dashboard, click the settings icon Settings.

 - Click Personal Info.

 - Under Advanced Settings, find Stride Length and click Edit.

 - Click Set Your Own and adjust your stride length.

 - Click Submit and sync your device.

 Was this information helpful?